wiredchaos/CODEX/README.md

 - [STATE.md](STATE.md) — current snapshot of repositories and classifications.
 - [PATCHES.md](PATCHES.md) — prioritized patch queue with owners and definitions of done.
 - [RUNBOOK.md](RUNBOOK.md) — step-by-step workflow for agents and maintainers.

+## WIRED CHAOS Intake Protocol UI

+The Next.js intake panel provides a 3DT job creator and live status console.
+Run it locally:

+1. Install dependencies: `npm install`
+2. Start the dev server: `npm run dev`
+3. Open http://localhost:3000 and submit intake payloads.
+The UI will create a job, poll its status, and surface artifacts when complete.